ionic-team/ng-cordova/docs/index.md

     .then(function(result) {
       // Success!
     }, function(err) {
-      // An error occured.
+      // An error occurred.
 Show a message to the user });

   // TO, CC, BCC must be an array, Files can be either null, string or array